Yusufteppei/protdiffusion/README.md

 A protein backbone can be represented as a collection of residue-level rigid frames:

-$$
+[
 T_i = (R_i, t_i)
-$$
+]

 where:

-* $R_i \in SO(3)$ represents the orientation of residue $i$
+* (R_i \in SO(3)) represents the orientation of residue (i)
-* $t_i \in \mathbb{R}^3$ represents its position
+* (t_i \in \mathbb{R}^3) represents its position

-This makes protein generation different from ordinary diffusion over unconstrained Euclidean vectors or images.
-Rotations live on the nonlinear manifold $SO(3)$, while translations live in $\mathbb{R}^3$.
+This makes protein generation different from ordinary diffusion over unconstrained Euclidean vectors.
+Translations live in (\mathbb{R}^3), while orientations live on the nonlinear manifold (SO(3)).

-The goal of `protdiffusion` is to explore how diffusion models can operate directly on these geometric representations while preserving the symmetries and structure relevant to proteins.
+The goal of `protdiffusion` is to explore how generative models can operate directly on these geometric representations while respecting the symmetries and structure of protein backbones.

-## Current Direction

-The project currently includes or explores:
+## What Was Implemented

+The repository explores and implements components including:

 * Protein backbone representation using residue-level rigid frames
 * Rotation and rigid-body geometry
-* $SO(3)$ and $SE(3)$ transformations
+* (SO(3)) and (SE(3)) transformations
+* Protein structure parsing and residue-frame construction
 * Translation diffusion
 * Experimental rotational diffusion
 * Diffusion timestep embeddings
-* Residue and pair representations
+* Single-residue and pair representations
 * Invariant Point Attention (IPA)
-* Structure and backbone updates
+* Geometric trunk / structure updates
-* Noise prediction parameterizations
+* Noise and structure prediction parameterizations
 * Geometric loss functions
-* Equivariant protein structure generation
+* PyTorch-based differentiable geometric operations

-The implementation is intentionally modular so that different geometric representations, diffusion processes, and network architectures can be experimented with independently.
+The components are intentionally modular so that different representations, diffusion processes, and network architectures can be investigated independently.

 ## Architecture

-The current architecture follows the general structure of modern protein geometry networks and diffusion models:
+The implementation follows the general design pattern of modern protein structure networks and geometric diffusion models:

 ```text
                     Protein sequence